nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

   * Pros:
     * Less prone to bugs
   * Cons:
-    * More overhead to update items as a new object is created everytime
+    * More overhead to update items as a new object is created every time

 ### Add food item feature